Lazar Samardžić: Youth

-Samardžić played for BSV Grün-Weiss Neukölln 1950 e.V. from 2008 to 2009, and joined Hertha BSC from 9 October 2009.
+Samardžić joined Hertha BSC on 9 October 2009.
 Samardžić played for the U17 and U19 teams of Hertha BSC in the Under 17 and Under 19 Bundesliga, scoring 16 and 14 goals respectively.
 Samardžić won the bronze award of the Fritz Walter Medal in the U17 group.

 First team

 Samardžić was announced to have signed a professional contract, and first appeared as an unused substitute for the professional team in a 3–3 away draw against Fortuna Düsseldorf on 28 February 2020.

 Samardžić made his debut for Hertha BSC in the Bundesliga on 22 May 2020, coming on as a substitute for Per Ciljan Skjelbred in the 81st minute of the Berlin derby against Union Berlin, which finished as a 4–0 win.
 Samardzic is considered one of Germany's most talented prospects and he has attracted serious interest from elite clubs around the world, such as Chelsea, Barcelona and Juventus.